Ghaziabad Junction railway station: Amenities

 Amenities for passengers at Ghaziabad include: waiting rooms, escalators, water coolers, automated teller machines, pure vegetarian restaurants, refreshment rooms, book stall, computerized reservation office, and telephone booths.

 Electric Loco Shed

 The Ghaziabad electric locomotive shed, which serves the Delhi area, houses and maintains India's fastest locomotives 3-phase locomotives like 100+ WAP-5 & 150+ WAP-7 locomotives which are mostly used in the Rajdhani, the Shatabdi and the Duronto Expresses.

+Redevelopment under Amrit Bharat Station Scheme

+Ghaziabad Junction was selected as part of the Ministry of Railways' flagship Amrit Bharat Station Scheme (ABSS), an initiative launched to modernize and upgrade major railway stations across India.
+Under this mega-redevelopment project, the station is undergoing a comprehensive transformation with a sanctioned budget of ₹337 crore, designed to upgrade the existing infrastructure into an "airport-like" multi-modal transport hub capable of managing its intense daily footfall of over 50,000 passengers.

+The master plan spans across 1.5 lakh square meters and focuses on expanding structural capacity, modernizing passenger flow, and upgrading terminal amenities: